JohnRoz/config-validators-architecture/README.md

 - **Field constraints** (like `ge=1` above).
 - **`@field_validator` or `@model_validator`** to implement custom logic.

-If a JSON input violates these constraints, a `pydantic.ValidationError` is raised and then translated to a `BaseSingleConfigValidationError` inside the loader.
+If a JSON input violates these constraints, a `pydantic.ValidationError` is raised and then translated to a `BaseSingleConfigValidationError` inside the ConfigLoader.

-Example `@field_validator`:
+Example `@field_validator` & `@model_validator`:

 ```python
 from typing import Self